Security

 We're planning a bug bounty program.
 Details coming soon.

-In the meantime, please report security issues to: [security email]
+In the meantime, please report security issues through the private GitHub advisory form: https://github.com/maybehotcarl/nftloans/security/advisories/new

 Responsible Disclosure